This State Sees Student Debt as Gateway to Financial Literacy

 With the effort to require personal finance instruction in schools at something of a stalemate, the Iowa State Senate last week took a different approach.
 Why not zero in on one key aspect of financial literacy and see if that gets any traction?

 The state senate passed a bill that speaks directly to our eye-popping student debt issue.
 The bill, which has been sent to the Iowa House for consideration, would require universities to educate students about their major’s employment rate, placement rate, and starting salary.
 It would also require public universities to create a reasonable path to graduation in three years.
+Many believe that this could be quite beneficial for students who wish to wear a graduation gown and start out on a successful career.

 Yet none of the state universities embrace a complete financial literacy program; student debt seems to be the one area that gets the most acceptance just about everywhere.
 Nationwide, student loans total $1.4 trillion.
 This burden is a drag on the economy as young people put off marriage, buying homes, and having children.
 The debt prompts many to curb spending on movies, clothing, healthcare, restaurants and cable.